mwiks-dev/Bank-Simulation-Project/README.md

 ## Frontend

-There are two frontend available:
+There are two frontends available:
 - One frontend is a simple HTML page with JavaScript that interacts with the backend via AJAX requests.
 It provides a user-friendly interface for the account operations.
 - The second frontend is under the `bank_frontend.py` which is created using the `tkinter` module.